Section 1: Questions about admission to the programme

 Do I need to speak German to study in the MBA IBRE programme?

 No!
 All courses will be held in English, hence knowledge of German language is not necessary for the programme.
 However, we do require non-German speakers to take German courses as a part of the IBRE programme.
+The credit earned will be accredited in your MBA credit account.

 Section 2: Questions about financial issues